 Lamb is a fairly lean meat, which makes it susceptible to overcooking.
 Rather than risk ruining a nice rack of lamb on the stove, we recommend cooking it sous vide to guarantee that it comes out perfectly medium-rare.
 Don't have a sous vide circulator?
 You can get results that are just as good with a beer cooler and a thermometer.

 If you paid attention to last week's roast roundup, you know that we're big believers in the reverse sear.
-One of the most surefire ways to properly cook a big piece of meat is to roast it at a very low temperature until it's just about done and then searing it in an oven cranked up as hot as you can get it.
+One of the most surefire ways to properly cook a big piece of meat is to roast it at a very low temperature until it's just about done and then sear it in an oven cranked up as hot as you can get it.
 The technique is perfect for this leg of lamb stuffed with garlic, rosemary, and lemon zest.

 If you're not in the mood to make lamb, our chicken schnitzel is always a crowd-pleaser, and it's pretty simple.
 All you have to do is pound chicken breasts, brine them for maximum juiciness, and fry them in a coating of homemade breadcrumbs.
 You might be tempted to deep-fry the chicken, but pan-frying is easier, and flipping the schnitzel more than once ensures even browning.